 For more info on how to use Twitter, click here.

 We encourage students to reply to other people’s tweets to foster more of a conversation.
 Also, if students tweet their personal opinions, ask them to support their ideas with links to interesting/credible articles online (adding a nice research component) or retweet other people’s ideas that they agree/disagree/find amusing.
-We also value student-produced media linked to their tweets like memes or more extensive blog posts to represent their ideas.
+We also value student-produced media linked to their tweets.
+You can visit our video tutorials that showcase how to use several web-based production tools.
 Of course, do as you can… and any contribution is most welcomed.